 This field determines where the system looks first for an operating system.
-Options are C,A; A,CDROM,C; CDROM,C,A; D,A; E,A; F,A; C only; LS/ZIP, C; and A,C. The setup default setting is to check first the hard disk and then the floppy disk drive, that is, C, A.
+Options are C,A; A,CDROM,C; CDROM,C,A; D,A; E,A; F,A; A,C and C only; The setup default setting is to check first the hard disk and then the floppy disk drive; that is, C,A.